 Raising Red Claw freshwater crayfish for

-a few years now, Michael Robinson has said this is an excellent aquacuture species.
+a few years now, Rusty Uhland has said this is an excellent aquacuture species.

 His production facility near Elkton, in north Florida, started with only 50 juvenile

 red claws, is now the largest commercial producer of red claw freshwater lobsters

 in Florida ...almost doubling in size every year.
 He's putting up another greenhouse